 The best thing a small business can do to protect itself against the loss of a team member is to ensure excellent communication and well-integrated teamwork.
 Engendering an environment that promotes teamwork will mean that all roles in your company are transparent to all.
-This is critical ? there shouldn?t be a role that can’t be picked up by someone else.
+This is critical there shouldnt be a role that can’t be picked up by someone else.

 Avoiding over-reliance on one individual helps small businesses avoid making knee-jerk hires.
 For instance, if you’re panicked about someone leaving you may well recruit quickly, but whilst filling a vacancy in a timely manner is preferred, it should not come at the price of ensuring that you’re hiring the right person for your business.
-The team dynamics within a small business are vital and the wrong hire can have a profound effect on your company.
-How to avoid hiring the wrong person:

 - Why the perfect candidate may not necessarily have the right CV

 - In dire need of talent Here’s how to overcome the skills shortage

 - Don’t sabotage your recruitment strategy

 Although it may seem like a quick-fix, in the long-term throwing money at an issue won’t work out.
 Research has shown that 90per centof employees who accept a counter-offer move after six months.
 Yes, it may work ten per centof the time, but the fundamental reason for them wanting to resign will most likely still exist.
 This is where communication and engagement come into play.
 Creating an integrated and positive company culture that people dont want to leave will help to nurture your talent and avoid unnecessary losses.

 We tell candidates to constantly refresh their CVs, even when they’re not looking.
 Similar advice applies to small businesses.
 Keep interviewing and meeting with potential candidates even when you’re not actively searching for new employees.
 It will not only ensure you’re aware of the market and can benchmark the latest skills, it also establishes relationships with quality candidates.
 Dont think just because you think your team is safe and no one has left yet, that they never will.
 Be prepared and avoid complacency.

 Although an upsetting and stressful moment, a key player leaving your company can, in fact, be a real learning curve for companies.
-It?s a chance to apply what youve learnt from previous exits to developing your business.
+Its a chance to apply what youve learnt from previous exits to developing your business.
 For example, if someone left because they felt there wasnt enough training, it’s your job to pay attention and do something about it.
 Rather than taking it personally, look at the loss pragmatically to ensure it doesnt happen again for the same reason.
-David Bloxham is managing director at GCS Recruitment.